twitter/communitynotes/content/about/overview.md

 The Birdwatch site is the home for all Birdwatch notes and ratings, separate from the main Twitter apps, and is available at [birdwatch.twitter.com](https://birdwatch.twitter.com).

 During this phase of the pilot, Birdwatch contributions will not affect the way people outside of the pilot see Tweets or our system recommendations.
-Our priority is to understand how to build and adopt a community-based approach that takes input from a diverse set of contributors and identifies the context that people will find most helpful.
+Our priority is to understand how to build and adopt an approach that takes input from a diverse set of contributors and identifies the context that people will find most helpful.

 [Visit the Birdwatch Site →](https://birdwatch.twitter.com)